 It applies to both mobile and desktop platforms.

 See how much does it cost to create a language learning app

-Let’s discuss platforms later, but now concentrate on app types and how much does an app costs depending on its type.
+Let’s discuss platforms later, but now concentrate on app types and how much an app costs depending on its type.
 Each category represents some sort of content and directly affects the app development cost.
 We all understand that calculators are probably less development time-consuming compared to social networks.
 Unless you’re building an alternative to a complex computation environment like Mathematica.

-Now as we see app categories we can try to come back to types of apps.
+Now as we see app categories we can try to come back to the types of apps.
 In general, app types are a cross-category set of features within a selected application.